 The right EA isn't an admin hire.
-It's a leverage hire.
+It's a strategic hire.

 We place Executive Assistants for principals who understand the difference.